-A world where communities welcome individuals with disabilities to live their fullest life through integration with dignity, safety, support, and choice.
+Eva Sophia Project envisions a world where communities welcome adults with disabilities to live their fullest lives with dignity, safety, support, and choice.